Search for content

 }

-Depending on the chosen standard, each emission item contains standard-specific emission values.
+Depending on the chosen calculation method, each emission item contains method-specific emission values.

 HBEFA